Download PDF version of Guide for Authors here.

-Manuscripts must be in English, with Persian and English abstracts (for authors from non-Persian speaking countries, the Persian abstract will be prepared by the editors of the journal), and Microsoft Word format (.doc or .docx).
+Manuscripts must be in English and Microsoft Word format (.doc or .docx).
 The manuscript (including references, figure legends, and tables) must be double-spaced typed, using 12-point Times New Roman font, 3.5 cm margins, and left justification.
 Each line and page of the manuscript must be numbered, beginning from the title page.

 Manuscripts should be arranged as follows: 1) Title page, 2) manuscript main file, 3) figures, and 4) tables.
 Each of these must be uploaded as separated files.